Carlos Correa Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.29 team ERA ranks 18th among all league pitching staffs.
+- The Orioles have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- The Orioles rank 19th in baseball in home runs allowed (95 total, 1.2 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).

+- Bradish makes the start for the Orioles, his 15th of the season.
+He is 4-3 with a 3.75 ERA and 67 strikeouts in 72 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw seven innings against the Seattle Mariners, allowing three earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the righty threw seven innings against the Seattle Mariners, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.